HiltonGiesenow/pnp-modern-search/docs/scenarios/Setup-Results-web-part-to-show-work-anniversaries.md

 ## How to cheat
 In order to achieve the objectives, I had to get:

 - The account
 - The hiredate, but with the year segment being the current year
-- The number of years the employee has been with company at the next anniversary
+- The number of years the employee has been with the company at the next anniversary

 ![birthdayAndHiredateSynclist](..\assets\Setup-Results-web-part-to-show-work-anniversaries\BirthdayAndHiredateSyncList.png)